Rosemoe/sora-editor/README.md

 ## Key bindings

-When working with a physical keyboard, you can use use key bindings for performing various text actions.
+When working with a physical keyboard, you can use key bindings for performing various text actions.
 The editor provides support for some key bindings by default.
 However, you can subscribe